sksaifuddin/OOPs-typescript/README.md

 ### Class

 In object-oriented programming, a class is the template of objects.
 A class defines how an object would look like in terms of that object’s features and functionalities.
 A class also encapsulates data for the object.Use the class keyword to declare a class in TypeScript.
+You’ll notice that in the class when we refer to one of the members of the class we prepend this..
+This denotes that it’s a member access.